If a housing association injury has set you back, we'll help you move forward

 What are the responsibilities of the housing association?

-Housing association landlords must ensure that the properties they lease to tenants are kept in a liveable and sanitary condition.
-By law, they are responsible for:
+Housing associations must ensure that the properties they lease are kept in a liveable and sanitary state, including:

 - Keeping the boiler, plumbing systems and electrical heating equipment in good repair